Irreversible thermalization vs reversible dynamics mediated by anomalous correlators: Wave turbulence theory and experiments in optical fibers

 Phase-correlations are known to underlie large-scale coherent structures, such as solitons or condensates, which emerge from strongly nonlinear turbulent regimes \cite{zakharov04,nazarenko11,Newell_Rumpf,galtier22,onorato23,laurie12,lvov97,rumpf09,turitsyn12,Turitsyna13,mordant23,delre16,delre24}.
 These coherent structures are, by their nature, phase-correlated entities.
 In contrast, we will focus here on phase-correlations in the {\it weakly nonlinear regime} of random dispersive waves.

 Phase-correlations -- also referred to as `anomalous correlations' -- were central to the original Bardeen–Cooper–Schrieffer theory of superconductivity \cite{bcs57}.
-They have since been extensively studied within the framework of $S-$theory \cite{zakharov71,zakharov75,lvov94}, where anomalous correlations arise from an external forcing (pumping) that parametrically excites a dissipative magnetic system \cite{lvov94}.
-From a different perspective, recent theoretical advances revealed the presence of phase-correlations in conservative (unforced) wave systems.
+They have since been extensively studied within the framework of $S-$theory \cite{zakharov71,zakharov75,lvov94}, where anomalous correlations arise from an external forcing (pumping) that parametrically excites a dissipative magnetic system \cite{lvov94}. \blue{Anomalous correlators connected to optical polarization were originally introduced in Ref.~\cite{kuznetsov78} to study turbulence of electromagnetic waves in isotropic plasma.} From a different perspective, recent theoretical advances revealed the presence of phase-correlations in conservative (unforced) wave systems.
 Anomalous phase-correlations have been identified in Fermi–Pasta–Ulam–Tsingou chains~\cite{zaleski20}, or in the coupled nonlinear Schr\"odinger equation (NLSE), arising from strong convection between wave components~\cite{guasoni17}.
 In {\it scalar} wave systems, the mechanism underlying the emergence of phase-correlations between different frequencies has been recently elucidated, by showing that they may only arise from Hamiltonian terms that break phase invariance, whereas systems that preserve phase invariance preclude such anomalous correlations~\cite{villois25}.

 In this Letter, we investigate a {\it vector} system of coherently coupled NLSEs, which describe the polarization evolution of temporally incoherent light waves in optical fibers.
 We identify two fundamentally different regimes: an irreversible thermalization, and a reversible turbulent dynamics driven by phase-correlations.
 Unlike recent 2D spatial studies in multimode optical fibers~\cite{podivilov22,PRL20,pourbeyram22,mangini22}, we examine here the 1D temporal dynamics of incoherent waves propagating in a single-mode fiber~\cite{babin07,turitsyn13,churkin15,PRL10,PR14}.
 By using the standard WT theory (neglecting phase-correlations), we describe nonequilibrium thermalization accurately.
 In contrast to this expected irreversible process, we show that phase-correlations can grow exponentially from fully uncorrelated initial random waves, leading to a reversible oscillatory turbulent dynamics.
 These anomalous phase-correlations emerge among different wave components in a phase-invariant vector system, hence they are of different nature from those investigated in Ref.\cite{villois25}.
 Experimental results provide evidence of both irreversible thermalization and reversible phase-correlated dynamics.
 From a broader perspective, this work advances our understanding of far-from-equilibrium self-organization processes in closed (Hamiltonian) turbulent wave systems.